 How Does Jupiter Compare to Other Exchanges?

 Jupiter can be easily mistaken for a decentralized exchange.
-While Jupiter allows users to swap tokens on its platform, similar to services offered by DEXs such as Raydium and Uniswap, but in technicality the token swaps facilitated by Jupiter are occurring on third-party protocols.
+While Jupiter allows users to swap tokens on its platform, similar to services offered by DEXs such as Raydium and Uniswap, in technicality, the token swaps facilitated by Jupiter are occurring on third-party protocols.
 Jupiter simply connects users with the best exchange rate across the Solana blockchain.
 The key difference between a DEX aggregator like Jupiter and a DEX like Raydium is that the former does not have liquidity pools for token swaps.

-In the table below, we compare Jupiter against popular DEXs such as Solana-based Raydium, Ethereum-focused Uniswap and multi-chain PancakeSwap:
+In the table below, we compare Jupiter against popular DEXs such as Solana-based Raydium, Ethereum-focused Uniswap, and multi-chain PancakeSwap:

 Features Jupiter Raydium Uniswap PancakeSwap